 - In Bewitched, whenever a witch or warlock teleports (or "pops" as they call it), a sound is heard, usually a "ding!" but in Serena's case, a guitar noise.

 - In Doctor Who, whenever the Doctor's Time Machine, known as the TARDIS (Time and Relative Dimensions in Space), appears or disappears, it makes a grinding noise.
 Behind the scenes this is done by scraping a key along piano strings.
+One episode reveals that the only reason it's happening is because the Doctor has, essentially, left the parking brake on.

 - Power Rangers: